Configure MySQL Master-Master Replication

 MySQL Master-Master Replication

-This article is about setting up MySQL Master-Master database replication between two Cloud Servers.
-Master-Master data replication allows for replicated data, stored on multiple computers, to be updated by any authorized contributing member of the group.
-This allows for more open collaboration than Master-Slave replication where any needed changes identified by a group member must to be submitted to the designated “master” of the node.
+This article shows you how to set up MySQL Master-Master database replication between two Cloud Servers.
+Master-Master data replication enables replicated data, stored on multiple computers, to be updated by any authorized contributing member of the group.
+This enables more open collaboration than Master-Slave replication where any needed changes identified by a group member must to be submitted to the designated “master” of the node.

-The operating system we will use is Debian 5 (Lenny), built from the Rackspace Cloud base image.
+This tutorial uses the Debian 5 (Lenny) operating sytem, built from the Rackspace Cloud base image.

 Creating the Cloud Servers